Shake It Off: Analysis and reception

 place.")
 She argued that while Swift's outfits and demeanor when she performs ballet or cheerleading fit her "naturally", she "does not easily embody the break-dancer's body nor does the style of dress [while twerking] fit her seamlessly".
 Dubrofsky summarized the video as Swift's statement of her white authenticity: "I'm so white, you know it, I know it, which makes it so funny when I try to dance like a person of color."

-The Washington Post noted the video's depiction of dance moves associated with people of color, such as twerking, was another case of an ongoing debate about white pop singers embracing black culture.
+The Washington Post commented the video's depiction of dance moves associated with people of color, such as twerking, was another case of an ongoing debate about white pop singers embracing black culture.
 Romanek defended his work: "We simply choose styles of dance that we thought would be popular and amusing ...
 If you look at [the video] carefully, it's a massively inclusive piece.
 And ... it's a satirical piece.
-It's playing with a whole range of music video tropes and cliches and stereotypes".
+It's playing with a whole range of music video tropes and cliches and stereotypes."

 Accolades

-"Shake It Off" appeared on many publications' lists of the best songs of 2014.
-It featured in the top ten on lists by Time Out (third), PopMatters (fourth), The Village Voices Pazz & Jop critics' poll (fourth), and Consequence (eighth).
-The track featured on 2014 year-end lists by Drowned in Sound (14th), Dagsavisen (16th), and NME (27th).
-NME and Consequence ranked it as the 19th and 38th best song of the 2010s decade, respectively.
+On publications' year-end lists of the best songs of 2014, "Shake It Off" was ranked in the top 10 by Time Out (third), PopMatters (fourth), The Village Voices Pazz & Jop critics' poll (fourth), and Consequence (eighth).
+The track also featured on lists by Drowned in Sound (14th), Dagsavisen (16th), and NME (27th).
+On 2010s decade-end lists, the single was ranked as the 19th-best song by NME and 38th-best by Consequence.
 USA Today listed "Shake It Off" as one of the ten songs that defined the 2010s.
+Time Out Riyadh ranked the song third on their list of the best pop songs of the 21st century.

-"Shake It Off" has received many industry awards and nominations.
-It was honored by the 2015 Nashville Songwriters Association International, where Swift was the Songwriter of the Year.
-The song received an award at the 2016 BMI Pop Awards, where Swift also earned the distinction of Songwriter of the Year.
-At the 57th Annual Grammy Awards in 2015, "Shake It Off" was nominated in three categories: Record of the Year, Song of the Year, (both categories lost to "Stay with Me" by Sam Smith) and Best Pop Solo Performance but lost to "Happy" by Pharrell Williams.
+In 2015, "Shake It Off" won Top Streaming Song (Video) at the Billboard Music Awards, Song of the Year at the iHeartRadio Music Awards, Favorite International Video at the Myx Music Awards in the Philippines, and Favorite Song at the People's Choice Awards.
+The song was honored as one of the "Ten Songs I Wish I'd Written" at the 2015 Nashville Songwriters Association International, and it was one of the "Award-Winning Songs" at the 2016 BMI Pop Awards, which honored the year's most popular songs on US television and radio.

-At the 2015 Billboard Music Awards, "Shake It Off" received three nominations, winning Top Streaming Song (Video).
-"Shake It Off" won Song of the Year at the 2015 iHeartRadio Music Awards, Favorite International Video at the 2015 Myx Music Awards (Philippines), and Favorite Song at the 2015 People's Choice Awards.
-The song was nominated for the Nickelodeon Kids' Choice Awards, Teen Choice Awards, Rockbjörnen Awards (Sweden), Radio Disney Music Awards, and Los Premios 40 Principales (Spain).
+At the 57th Annual Grammy Awards in 2015, "Shake It Off" was nominated for Record of the Year, Song of the Year, and Best Pop Solo Performance.
+The song also received nominations at the Kids' Choice Awards for Song of the Year, Teen Choice Awards for Choice Female Single, Rockbjörnen Awards in Sweden for Foreign Song of the Year, Radio Disney Music Awards for Song of the Year, and Los Premios 40 Principales in Spain for Best International Video.